It takes a village

 This World Humanitarian Day, on 19 August, shine a light on the hundreds of thousands of volunteers, professionals and crisis-affected people who deliver urgent health care, shelter, food, protection, water and much more.

 Learn about their life-saving work and share.

 The best way to join the campaign is to share (and create your own) #ItTakesAVillage content.

 Everything you need – from graphics to templates to suggested messaging – is available here.

 What is World Humanitarian Day?

 On 19 August 2003, a bomb attack on the Canal Hotel in Baghdad, Iraq, killed 22 humanitarian aid workers, including the UN Special Representative of the Secretary-General for Iraq, Sergio Vieira de Mello.
 Five years later, the General Assembly adopted a resolution designating 19 August as World Humanitarian Day (WHD).

 Each year, WHD focuses on a theme, bringing together partners from across the humanitarian system to advocate for the survival, well-being and dignity of people affected by crises, and for the safety and security of aid workers.

-WHD is a campaign by the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) and humanitarian partners.
+World Humanitarian Day is a campaign by OCHA, the United Nations Office for the Coordination of Humanitarian Affairs.